perryjm/notes-gospel/Glossary/Family Unit.md

 [Family Proclamation](https://www.churchofjesuschrist.org/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng)

 The family unit is the fundamental unit of society.
 The key building block for all successful societies.
 Currently under attack from every possible angle.
+It consists of a father, mother, and children.

 Many movements tout high ideals.
 They claim to be pro-women, pro-animal, pro-earth, pro-inclusion, or pro-choice, but ultimately are anti-family.